Is Your Family Ready for Adoption?

 Individuals grieve and handle difficult situations differently, including infertility.
 Therefore, it is common to have one spouse in the family ready to adopt while the other remains uncertain.
+This is completely okay, and it’s nothing to worry about.
+Grief is different for different people.

-Each spouse should allow the other to fully grieve and move through the grief and loss process at his or her own pace.
+With this in mind, then, it’s critical that each spouse allows the other to fully grieve and move through the grief and loss process at his or her own pace.
 If you or your spouse are not ready for adoption, it can often lead to complications within the adoption process itself.
 Neither you nor your spouse should feel pressured into pursuing adoption simply because the other one is ready.
+If you ask yourself, “Am I ready to adopt?” and the answer is no, let your spouse know.
+Be honest, and talk about where you’re at in your own grief and loss process.

 Couples who struggle to move on from infertility are encouraged to see an infertility counselor or a marriage and family counselor.
 It is extremely important to pursue this option before attempting to begin the adoption process.
 These things take time; attempting to rush each other through the grieving process will benefit no one, least of all your future child.